jimwheen/eeg/README.md

 ### Stage 5: Summing Amp.
 (Bias)
 The output wave is shifted to ensure the correct voltage range is input into the teensy (0V-3.3V)using the voltage divided 3.3V output from the teensy and decoupling capacitor???.
 The DC offset is ~1.3V close to center for whats accepted by the input pins on the teensy (Vout = [1+Ra/Rb](v1+V2/2).
 The diodes ensure protection of the teensy input pin from overvoltage events.

+## Software and Digital Signal Processing (Ongoing)
+The filtered EEG signal is read by one of the adc pins on the teensy.
+The baud rate is set for 115200 baud to ensure fast enough serial communication.
+The sample rate is also set for 500hz with a nyquist frequency of 250hz well above the 30Hz beta wave target to avoid aliasing and getting clean output.

+The software is written in python and uses the numpy library to apply the FFT to the input signal.
+Both the input voltage waveform and frequency spectrum is plotted.
+The buffer size is set to 1000 for close to real time analysis.
+The signals dc offset is also removed for the fourier analysis my subtracting the mean voltage (essentially applying a high pass filter at 0hz) to ensure the dc offset doesnt overpower the frequency content.

+The code can be viewed here.

+## Testing